Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 • Summer (April 1 – October 31): 9:00 to 17:00.
 The monastery is closed on Tuesdays.

-• Winter (November 1 – March 31): 9:00 to 15:00.
-The monastery is closed on Tuesdays and Wednesdays.
+• Winter (November 1 – March 31): 9:30 to 14:00.
+The monastery is closed on Tuesdays, Wednesdays and Thursdays.

 • Contact Number: +30 24320 22278

-Varlaam Monastery
+2. Varlaam Monastery

-This monastery has taken its name from hermit Varlaam who climbed its mighty pillar back in 1350.
-There he built a small cell to sleep along with three chapels.
-After his death, the place remained deserted for almost two hundred years until two brothers from the city of Ioannina renovated the chapels and started building the monastery back 1518.
+After his death, the place remained deserted for almost two hundred years until two brothers from the city of Ioannina renovated the chapels and started building the monastery back in 1518.

-Don’t miss the 16th century oak barrel which was used for water storage and the museum with religious paintings.
+Don’t miss the 16th-century oak barrel which was used for water storage and the museum with religious paintings.

 Opening Hours: